vectronic/freecad-legify-macros/README.md

 1. Modify parameters as desired in the popup dialog
 1. Click OK
 1. Wait for for a lot of sketches, constraints, pads, pockets and fillets to be rendered
-1. Regard the resultant beauty
+1. Admire the resulting beauty

 ## TODO